PPE Toolbox Talk

 What is PPE?

-PPE is also known as personal protective equipment and refers to any safety garment or accessory worn by workers.
-It includes rubber gloves, body harnesses, safety glasses, safety vests, boots, and everything in between.
-Under OSHA regulations it is the responsibility of employers to provide you, the worker with the proper PPE needed to perform your job duties.
+Under OSHA regulations it is the responsibility of employers to provide employees with the proper PPE needed to perform your job duties.
 Should you have any questions about what PPE is needed to perform your job and what PPE is provided please let your foreman know.

 PPE and The Hierarchy of Hazards